 Dissertation Prospectus

-After successful completion of the Qualifying (Preliminary) Exams, the student is expected to focus on preparing a written prospectus of the dissertation to be submitted to their dissertation advisor and at least one other departmental faculty member for approval at least eight weeks before the beginning of the seventh semester, (fifth semester for those entering with a prior Master’s degree).
+Within one semester after successful completion of the Qualifying (Preliminary) Exams, the student is expected submit a written dissertation to their dissertation advisor and at least one other departmental faculty member for approval..
 If possible, the student will have identified all four members of the committee, including one external referee, at the time of submitting the prospectus.
 Once the committee has approved the prospectus, the student will submit the approved prospectus with the signed dissertation proposal form to the Director of Graduate Programs, who will then submit the Advancement to Candidacy form to the Graduate School for approval.

 Dissertation Examining Committee and Defense

 At least six months before the dissertation defense, the Graduate Program Director, in consultation with the student and the student’s advisor and chair, will finalize the dissertation examining committee, to include at least one external member and a fourth member who may be either internal or external to the program.
 This committee must be approved by the Dean of the Graduate School upon the recommendation of the Graduate Program Director.
-At least three months before the Graduate School’s deadline for submitting the completed dissertation, the student will submit to the Dissertation Examining Committee what is intended to be the final draft of the dissertation.
-No more than four weeks after that, if the readers have agreed that the dissertation is ready to be defended, the dissertation committee chairperson will schedule the defense, an oral examination open to interested faculty and graduate students.
+At least three months before the Graduate School’s deadline for requesting a dissertation defense date, the student will submit to the Dissertation Examining Committee what is intended to be the final draft of the dissertation.
+If the readers agree that the dissertation is ready to be defended, the dissertation committee chairperson will schedule the defense, an oral examination open to interested faculty and graduate students.
 The date of the defense must be approved by the Graduate School, by means of the Doctoral Defense Announcement form.
 All four committee members must recommend acceptance of the dissertation before it will be approved by the Graduate School.
 The student is responsible for making all requested revisions and submitting the finished dissertation before the Graduate School deadline.

 Time Limit